MBozzoli94/SnowTrendsAnalysis/README.md

 # SnowTrendsAnalysis

 In the following repository are included all the data, plots, codes and operations used for the paper "Diverging snowfall trends across months and elevation in the northeastern Italian Alps" by Bertoldi et al. 2023.
 Please note that when the data are used, both the dataset and the paper should be cited.
-See the section **DOI** to access to the dataset and the full article.
+See the section **Links** to access to the dataset and the full article.

 The repository contains:
 - **PreliminaryData_1**, **PreliminaryData_2**: *.zip* folders with all the preliminary operations on the raw data, as the data quality check and the gap filling procedure.
 Plots of the results coming from the data analysis are also included